4LifeStrategy/Firewal-Configuration-and-Network-Segmentation/README.md

 **Configuring pfSense**

 Once the device has rebooted, we can start to configure the pfSense settings.
-Plug an ethernet cable into the Lan Port of your Protectli Volt and plug the other end into your computer.
+Plug an ethernet cable into the Lan Port of your Protectli Vault and plug the other end into your computer.
 Open a browser on your computer and go to **192.168.1.1**, it will load to the pfSense login screen.

 1. Enter the default username **admin** and the default password **pfsense**